rust-lang/book/src/ch04-04-slices.md

 ```

 This slice has the type `&[i32]`.
 It works the exact same way as string slices
-do, with a reference to the first element, and a length.
-You’ll use this kind
+do, by storing a reference to the first element and a length.
+You’ll use this
-of slice for all sorts of other collections.
-We’ll discuss these other slices
+kind of slice for all sorts of other collections.
+We’ll discuss these in detail
-in detail when we talk about vectors, in Chapter 9.1.
+when we talk about vectors in Chapter XX.